Who are the Dow Innovation Teacher Fellows?

 Access to curated online resources for sustainability education

-Support for Dow Innovation Teacher Fellows will continue after their initial year as a Fellows.
+Support for Dow Innovation Teacher Fellows will continue after their initial year.
 Ongoing benefits will include:

 Access to professional development opportunities